Skip to Content

 After World War II (1940-1965)

-The top five American bootmakers from 1940 to 1965 were: Acme, Hyer brothers, Justin Boots, Tony Lama, and Nocona.
+The top five American bootmakers from 1940 to 1965 were Acme, Hyer brothers, Justin Boots, Tony Lama, and Nocona.
 These brands started churning out cowboy boots by the millions to satisfy the heavy demand.
 (Tyler Beard refers to this era as the Golden Era of Bootmaking in the United States.)

 For the ladies

 We can credit Enid Justin – the sister of the Justin brothers – for making cowboy boots popular among ladies.
 Her Company – Nocona Boot Company – employed women bootmakers.
-By the time of her death in 1990, many other great boot-making women like Deanna McGuffin, Heather Joy, etc., were thriving in the field.
+By her death in 1990, many other great boot-making women like Deanna McGuffin, Heather Joy, etc., were thriving in the field.

 Cowboy Boots today